pm0kjp/R-at-CAR/chapter5.md

 After loading RMySQL, you'll be able to make a database connection using dbConnect().
 You'll need to use a few parameters:

 - host: What is the URL of the server running MySQL?
-In our case, we're going to use genome-mysql.cse.ucsc.edu
+In our case, we're going to use car-simulation-station.c9az8e0qjbgo.us-east-1.rds.amazonaws.com
 - user: What's the user name?
-In our case, "genome".
+In our case, "datacamp_user".
 - password: What's the password for that user?
-In our case, there is none -- we can leave this blank!
+In our case, its "learn tabular data for fun and profit"  (yep, spaces and all!).
 - db:  What specific database do you want to connect to?
-If you don't know, you can leave this blank.
+If you don't know, you can leave this blank (we will, for now!)

 After connecting, you have an open connection object.
 It's polite to drop that connection when it's not being used.
-Since we're relying on the kindness of strangers, we'll definitely be polite!
+We'll definitely be polite and clean up after ourselves.

 To disconnect we use dbDisconnect().